Categories of Student Organizations

 Registration Policy

-At The University of Tennessee, voluntary associations of students are an important part of the educational process.
+At the University of Tennessee, voluntary associations of students are an important part of the educational process.
 The University has a positive responsibility to encourage such associations as a means by which students can learn and develop outside the classroom.
-In doing so it neither endorses nor disclaims any particular idea, system of thought or point of view.
+In doing so it neither endorses nor disclaims any particular idea, system of thought, or point of view.

 When groups of students wish to have a continuous association causing them to congregate for activities on the campus, requiring from time to time the use of the University facilities and holding themselves out to the general public as a group centered on the campus, it is proper that they be registered by the University.
 All registered associations shall be accorded the same privileges and bound by the same obligations.
-Registration by the University does not constitute endorsement of the purposes or activities of an association by the faculty, administration, or student body.
+Registration by the University does not constitute an endorsement of the purposes or activities of an association by the faculty, administration, or student body.

 Registration Process